Dayan-Zhanchi/simple-neural-net-NAND/README.md

-# simple-neural-net-NAND
+# simple-neural-net-logical-gates
-A simple neural network created to work as a NAND gate
+A simple neural network created to work as NAND, XOR, OR, AND gates